canjs/canjs/docs/can-guides/introduction/technical.md

 Say you have an application with three discrete components.

+IMAGE: app with 3 things

 Without observables, you might have component A tell component B to update itself when something happens, like user input.

+IMAGE: arrows showing this happening

 With observables, you would separate the state of your application into a separate layer, and each component would be able to change parts of the state it cares about and listen to parts of the state it needs.
 When the same user input occurs, component A would update the observable state object.
 Component B would be notified that a property of the observable state has changed, and update itself accordingly.

+IMAGE: show this happening

 Why is this better?
 Because this allows each component to be untied from the rest.
 They each get passed the state they need, but are unaware of the rest of the components and their needs.
 The architecture diagram changes from this:

+IMAGE: arrows pointing at everything

 <img src="../../../docs/can-guides/images/introduction/no-observables.png" style="width:100%;max-width:750px" alt="Diagram of app without observables"/>

 To this:

+IMAGE: state is in the middle

 <img src="../../../docs/can-guides/images/introduction/with-observables.png" style="width:100%;max-width:750px" alt="Diagram of app using observables"/>